Glatzli/ERA5_3d_visualisation/README.md

 - display the cutting-lines in the horizontal plot (probably only possible when doing the cut in realtime, which makes the webpage probably really slow! good example from panel: MRI Slicer)
 - automate the data download to make the tool working with forecast data
-- everything you can think of!
+- everything else you can think of!